-Rosamond Naylor is the William Wrigley Professor in Earth Science, the William Wrigley Senior Fellow at the Freeman Spogli Institute for International Studies and the Stanford Woods Institute for the Environment, and Associate Professor of Economics (by courtesy) at Stanford University.
+Rosamond Naylor is the William Wrigley Professor in Earth System Science, a senior fellow at Stanford Woods Institute and the Freeman Spogli Institute for International Studies, the founding director at the Center on Food Security and the Environment, and professor of economics (by courtesy) at Stanford University.
 She received her BA in economics and environmental studies from the University of Colorado, her MSc in economics from the London School of Economics, and her PhD in applied economics from Stanford University.
 Her research focuses on economic and biophysical dimensions of food security and environmental impacts of crop and animal production.
 She has been involved in many field-level research projects around the world and has published widely on issues related to intensive crop production, aquaculture and livestock systems, biofuels, climate change, food price volatility, and food policy analysis.
-At Stanford, Naylor teaches courses on the World Food Economy, Human-Environment Interactions, and Sustainable Agriculture.
+At Stanford, Naylor teaches courses on the world food economy, human-environment interactions, and sustainable agriculture.

-Naylor currently serves on the Scientific Advisory Board for the Beijer Institute in Stockholm, is a Science Advisor for United Nation’s Secretary General Ban Ki-Moon’s initiative on Sustainable Development (Sustainable Agriculture section), and trustee of The Nature Conservancy California Chapter.
+Naylor currently serves on the scientific advisory board for the Beijer Institute in Stockholm, is a science advisor for United Nation’s Secretary General Ban Ki-Moon’s initiative on sustainable development (Sustainable Agriculture section), trustee of The Nature Conservancy California chapter and scientific advisory board for Oceana.
 Additionally, she serves on the editorial board of the journals Global Food Security and Journal on Food Security.

 Food Security, Environmental Impacts of Crop and Animal Production